phylum-dev/documentation/docs/integrations/snyk.md

 An import of all Snyk projects is automatically performed after initial setup.
 Once setup, existing connections are re-imported once a day.

-Imports run asynchronous, so it might take a while to finish and projects will not necessarily all show up at the same time.
-Phylum will show a message if an import is not completed yet:
+Imports run asynchronously, so it might take a while to finish and projects will not necessarily all show up at the same time.
+Phylum will show a message if an import is not completed yet.

 ![Import in progress](../../assets/snyk_import_in_progress.png)